Lyna Perez Goes Braless Under Open Jean Jacket & Asks Fans Who Wants To See Her Nude Next Time

 “You look like you got to much clothes on for your usual attire,” another one of the model’s fans pointed out.

-A few days ago, The Inquisitr shared that the Miami resident posed in another scandalous outfit, that time a bright pink bikini.
-In the short video clip that was shared on her page, she appeared to be having a blast while bouncing around to promote the Bang Energy drink.
+A few days ago, The Inquisitr shared that the Miami resident posed in a scandalous bright pink bikini.
+In the short video clip shared on her page, she appeared to be having a blast while bouncing around to promote Bang Energy.